n0740/dotfiles/README.md

 ## Environment

-I use it on Mac OS X, but it should work on Linux properly.
+I successfully use it on Mac OS X and Linux.

 ## Thanks to